prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 ### 4. Tweet Timeline Generation Task

-The Tweet Timeline Generation (TTG) task is a new task with a putative user model as follows: "I have an information need expressed by a query *Q* at time *t* and I would like a summary that captures relevant information that addresses my need."
+Tweet Timeline Generation (TTG) is a new task for this year's Microblog track with a putative user model as follows: "I have an information need expressed by a query *Q* at time *t* and I would like a summary that captures relevant information."
 In this year's task, the summary is operationalized by a list of non-redundant, chronologically ordered tweets that occur before time *t*.

 TTG supplements the standard challenges of ad hoc retrieval with issues from topic detection and tracking (TDT) and multi-document summarization.
-In this years task (beyond ad hoc retrieval), systems will need to address two challenges:
+For this year (beyond ad hoc retrieval), systems will need to address two challenges:

-+ Detect (and eliminate) redundant tweets.
-Systems will be penalized for returning redundant tweets.
-This is equivalent to saying that systems must detect novelty.
++ Detect (and eliminate) redundant tweets, which is equivalent to saying that systems must detect novelty.
+Systems will not be given "credit" for returning tweets that contain redundant information.
-+ Determine how many results to return:\ that is, systems will be penalized for returning too many results.
++ Determine how many results to return:\ that is, systems will be penalized for results that are too verbose.

 Redundancy is operationalized as follows: for each pair of tweets, if the chronologically later tweet contains *substantive* information that is not present in the earlier tweet, the latter tweet is said to be *novel*; otherwise the two tweets are assumed to be *redundant*.
 It is assumed that redundancy is transitive, i.e., if *A* and *B* are redundant and *B* and *C* are redundant, then *A* and *C* are assumed to be redundant.

-For example, consider the topic "Haiti Aristide return", the following tweets might be considered redundant:
+For example, consider the topic represented by the query "Haiti Aristide return".
+The following tweets might be considered redundant:

 ```
 32204788955357184	Haiti opens door for return of ex-president Aristide http://tf.to/fJDt